lifewatch/pypam/docs/source/index.rst

 Description
 -----------

-The goal of pypam is to allow easy reading and processing of acoustic underwater data.
-Pypam further depends on `pyhydrophone`_ for hydrophone metadata management and calibration.
+The goal of `pypam` is to allow easy reading and processing of acoustic underwater data.
+`pypam` further depends on `pyhydrophone`_ for hydrophone metadata management and calibration.

-pypam is pretends to facilitate the acoustic processing of .wav files resulting from underwater acoustic deployments.
-It is a combination of some of the (found) existing tools for acoustic processing, and it allows the processing of several deployments with one line of code, so it is easy to create datasets to work with. pypam is oriented to extracting features that can be used for Machine Learning algorithms or to the extraction of broad acoustic information in time-series.
+`pypam` facilitates processing of `*.wav` files resulting from underwater acoustic deployments.
+It enables application of existing methods of acoustic data processing, and it allows the processing of several deployments with one line of code, so it is easy to create datasets to work with.
+`pypam` is oriented to extracting features that can be used for machine learning algorithms or to the extraction of broad acoustic information in time-series.

 .. _pyhydrophone: https://github.com/lifewatch/pyhydrophone